GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 These values cannot change during the lifetime of the channel.
 If a new value is received that is not the same as a prior value, the client MUST close the connection with a PROTOCOL_ERROR.

  * IP Family: Used only when Has Addresses is set in the Content Field (ignored otherwise).
-Unset indicates IPv4, Set indicates IPv6 for both Source IP (if present) and Group IP.
+Unset indicates IPv4, Set indicates IPv6 for both Source IP and Group IP.
  * Source IP: Present if Has Addresses is set in the Content Field.
 The IP Address of the source of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
  * Group IP: Present if Has Addresses is set in the Content Field.
 The IP Address of the group of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
  * UDP Port: Present if Has Addresses is set in the Content Field.
 The 16-bit UDP Port of traffic for the channel.